 Direct Drive Storage

-Maximize digital data transfer.
+Maximize digital data transfer with serial attached solutions.

-Serial Attached SCSI (SAS) has become the de facto hard disk drive (HDD) standard for missioncritical applications.
+Serial Attached SCSI (SAS) has become the de facto hard disk drive (HDD) standard for mission critical applications.
 There are three types of SAS devices: initiators, targets, and expanders.
 Initiator devices include host bus adaptors (HBAs) and controllers.
 The initiator attaches to one or more targets, forming a SAS domain.
 Target devices include SAS hard disk drives (HDDs) or solid state drives (SSDs), SATA HDDs or SSDs, and SAS tape drives.
 Using expanders (low-cost, high-speed switches), you can increase the number of targets attached to an initiator to create a larger SAS domain.

 Serial-attached SCSI is said to offer an ideal solution for businesses with substantial storage, backup and archiving demands.
 SAS is widely considered to be the prevalent interface for direct-attached storage and is used to support hard drive controllers in enterprise-grade server farms.